Luiz double fires flying Villa to 4-1 win over West Ham

 Bowen replied for West Ham five minutes later when his shot took a big deflection off Pau Torres and spun past keeper Emiliano Martinez.

-For a while West Ham looked dangerous but when Watkins was released by John McGinn's long pass the England forward burst into the area and slammed a shot into the roof of the net.
+For a while West Ham looked dangerous but when Watkins was released by John McGinn's long pass the England forward burst into the area, slamming a shot into the roof of the net and the West Ham resistance was broken.

 Bailey then joined the party with a superb curling finish with his left foot after cutting in from the right.